 Downer, C.C.
 2014 b.
 The Horse and Burro as Positively Contributing Returned Natives in North America.
 American Journal of Life Sciences 2014; 2(1): 5-23.
 Available online.

 Downer, C.C.
 2016 (Sept.
 24).
 Will There Be a Healthy Future for America’s Wild Horses and Burros IN THE WILD?
 PZP or Reserve Design?
 You Decide!
 Published on www.thewildhorseconspiracy.org and as Facebook Note available online.

+Duncan, P. 1992.
+Zebras, Asses, and Horses: An Action Plan for the Conservation of Wild Equids.
+IUCN Species Survival Commission, Equid Specialist Group.
+Gland, Switzerland.
+See particularly page 5.

 Fahnestock, J.T. & J.K.
 Detling.
 2000 a.
 The Influence of Herbivory on Plant Cover and Species Composition in the Pryor Mountain Wild Horse Range, USA.
 (Originally published in Plant Ecology 144:145-157.
 1999.)
 In: United States Geological Survey—USDI.
 Managers’ Summary-Ecological Studies of the Pryor Mountain Wild Horse Range, 1992-1997.
 Compiled by F.J.
 Singer & K.A.
 Schoenecker.